jacob-myers/ZenkoWordBank/README.md

 <img src="examples/home.jpg" alt="home" width="200"/>

 #### Bank
-The words bank is where the user's words are displayed and can be searched.
-The search algorithm can match any of the elements (English, Kanji, Reading, Romaji).
-New elements can be added by clicking the add button.
+The Words bank is where the user's words are displayed and can be searched.
+The search algorithm can match any of the elements of each term (English, Kanji, Reading, Romaji).
+New terms can be added by clicking the add button.

 <img src="examples/words_1.jpg" alt="words_1" width="200"/>